Tarequzzaman/Django-Learning/README.md

             }

          ```
-    - Since it is not default Database we Have to add DATABASE_ROUTERS for this DB
+    - Since it is not default Database we Have to add DATABASE_ROUTERS for this DB<br>

         ```python
            DATABASE_ROUTERS = ['otherdbapp.router.OtherAppDB',"mongoDBwork.router.MongoDBRouter"]
         ```
         Description of DATABASE_ROUTERS:<br>
-        mongoDBwork : App Name
+        mongoDBwork : App Name<br>
-        router : router.py file inser
+        router : router.py file inser<br>
-        MongoDBRouter: class name on the router.py file
+        MongoDBRouter: class name on the router.py file <br>
-        Please have a look on router.py file
+        Please have a look on router.py file <br>